NIWS slider

 2) History Tends To Repeat Itself

-As the stock price pattern is repetitive technical analysts observe the past stock price to predict future price trends by using chart patterns.
+As the stock price pattern is repetitive, technical analysts observe the past stock price to predict future price trends by using chart patterns.

 This repetitive nature of trends clearly shows fixed investor psychology.